 What is the minimum share of socially sustainable investments?
 Not applicable.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-The investments included under "#2 Other" are made of cash and instruments not rated on ESG The Sub-Fund might invest, in aggregate, up to 49% of the Sub-Fund's Net Asset Value in:
+The Sub-Fund might invest, in aggregate, up to 49% of the Sub-Fund's Net Asset Value in: